 - Retrospective grants

-- Contribution to endowment fund, payment of deficit funding or repayment of loans
+- Contribution to endowment funds, payment of deficit funding or repayment of loans

 - National charities that are not providing clear local benefits